 Role Quality Manager

-The is the leader of the HACCP team.
-The position of a quality manager includes the following tasks and responsibilities:
+The manager is the leader of the HACCP team.
+The position of a quality manager includes the following tasks and :

 • Setting up and maintaining the quality management system.

-• Communicating the on safety and quality to the .
+• Communicating the policy on food and quality to the staff.

-• Monitoring compliance with the policy, through rounds, internal audits, and verification.
+• Monitoring with the policy, through rounds, internal audits, and verification.
 Compiling the management review.

-• Checking the enforcement of in particular CCP * related process settings and during the process.
-Giving for correcting settings, correcting errors or for carrying out work.
+• Checking the enforcement of in particular CCP * related process settings and hygiene regulations during the process.
+Giving instructions for correcting settings, correcting or for carrying out cleaning work.

-• Promoting the quality and hygiene awareness of the employees by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP , hygiene, order, and tidiness.
+• Promoting the quality and hygiene awareness of the production by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP control, hygiene, order, and tidiness.

 • Registering quality data, compiling overviews, graphs, and statistics in such a way that information about the quality of products (developments / trends) becomes available.

-• Determining the wishes and of customers, translating them into specifications for products and processes and verifying whether customer expectations are met.
+• Determining the wishes and requirements of customers, translating them into specifications for products and processes and verifying whether expectations are met.

-• Reporting the findings and possible improvements regarding quality, food safety, customer satisfaction, and meeting customer expectations (including and ).
+• Reporting the findings and possible improvements regarding quality, food safety, customer satisfaction, and meeting customer expectations (including and analysis).

 • Communication on food safety and quality internally and externally (stakeholders).